Get the most meal for your money

 Today, I spoke with a professional versed in these matters.
 Britani Stratton from Ears of Experience, a Certified Disney Planner.
-I asked Britani for her expert opinion of the Disney Dining Plan and which plans work for each type of traveler.
+I asked Britani for her expert opinion of the Disney Dining Plan and which plans work for each type of traveller.
 We will also provide a little insight into some of the sit-down restaurant reservations you might be interested in dishing-up during your visit.
 You can expect to part with good money for a Disneyland Vacation, budget accordingly.
-At Tapped Out Travellers we want to insure you are well-informed, and have the most exciting and cost effective Disney holiday experience possible.
+At Tapped Out Travellers we want to ensure you are well-informed and have the most exciting and cost effective Disney holiday experience possible.

 Disneyland Paris Meal Plans

 Only guests staying on-site are eligible for the Disneyland Dining Meal Plan.
-It is recommended that you purchase the dining plan if you intend on having any sit down dinners, especially the Character Dining.
-Disney’s fabulous Character Dining can cost a pretty penny per person, but are well worth it for the kids.
+It is recommended that you purchase the dining plan if you intend on having any sit-down dinners, especially the Character Dining.
+Disney’s fabulous Character Dining can cost a pretty penny per person but are well worth it for the kids.
 Character Dining is very popular, and we strongly recommend that you make reservations well in advance.

 On the other hand, if you are a day packer and only want quick service (fast food) for all your meals, the dining plans may not be for you.
-By this method you will not see a return on your investment, as a combination of quick service dining and sit down service is the only way to make Disneyland Paris Dining cost effective.
+By this method, you will not see a return on your investment, as a combination of quick service dining and sit down service is the only way to make Disneyland Paris Dining cost effective.

 From 29th March 2017, buffet breakfast will no longer be included with Disneyland Paris hotel bookings as standard.
 Except for Disney Hotels Club rooms (Castle Club, Empire State Club, Golden Forest Club) and suites.